idep-nter/Rock-Paper-Scissors/README.md

 Scissors beats paper.
 Paper beats rock.

-Players chooses one thing, program generates another and evaluates the result.
+Players chooses one thing, the program generates another and evaluates a result.